 Updating Service Workers

-When you modify sw.js, browsers detect the change and install a new service worker version.
-The new worker waits until all pages using the old worker close before activating.
+When you change sw.js, the browser installs a new version.
+The new worker waits until all tabs using the old one close before it takes over.

 Skip waiting to activate immediately: